ESOF-423/FireBindex/docs/DeveloperDocumentation.md

 ## Contacting Developers

 ---
-Developers can be contacted through email:
+Developers can be contacted via email:
 <bindexdevelopers@gmail.com>

 ## Obtaining and Building Source Code

-All source code is hosted on GitHub @ <https://github.com/ESOF-423/FireBindex>

-Bindex is an open-source project written for a software engineering class at Montana State University by students.

 1. Make sure you have [Node](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/cli/install) installed on your machine.
-To check if you have them, run `node -v` or `npm -v` to check the version you are running.
+To check if you already have them, run `node -v` or `npm -v` to check the version you are running.
-2. In a terminal, run `git clone https://github.com/ESOF-423/BindexTK.git`
+2. In a terminal, run the command `git clone https://github.com/ESOF-423/BindexTK.git`
    * Optionally, checkout a branch to test pre-release features
-3. run `npm install`
+3. Run `npm install`
-4. run `npm start`
+4. Run `npm start`
+5. A browser should open with the code running from your local machine

 ## Contributing to Live Development